Consonance/consonance/README.md

 * it seems like the instance type is hard-coded for Youxia yet it's a param for Consonance.
 It really should be a param otherwise a given deployment will only work for a particular AMI/instance type.
 * the initial job submitted seem to go into the START state and never get processed
 * re-enqueing work for lost jobs ultimately fails
+* we need to improve the worker deamon, it fails to launch properly on occasion which menas we have workers that never process jobs